QuentinRa/blog.quentinra.dev/programming/web/android/activities/index.md

 **Note**: **onPause** must be lightweight, otherwise it will delay the other application from showing up in the front screen <small>(ex: a call)</small>.

-**Note** (2): A bundles is a **small, in-memory**, dictionary.
+**Note** (2): A bundle is a **small, in-memory**, dictionary.
 It's passed to onCreate, if the app was recreated.
 See [onRestoreInstanceState](https://developer.android.com/reference/android/app/Activity#onRestoreInstanceState(android.os.Bundle)) and [onSaveInstanceState](https://developer.android.com/reference/android/app/Activity#onSaveInstanceState(android.os.Bundle)) too, if you want to use it to store/load data.
 </div></div>

 <hr class="sep-both">